 In the early 1920s, the owners of properties on either side of Summit Street took different positions on what was becoming a tense issue – the flurry of apartment building development in Midtown.
 The original owners of Roanoke restricted the area to single-family homes for 25 years.
 By 1922, a city zoning law was about to take effect, and developers saw Summit Street as a potentially lucrative location for new apartment buildings, large and small.
 Roanoke owners west of Summit purchased vacant property from the South Highlands Land and Improvement district in 1921 and sold it to home builders to preserve the area of Roanoke as a restricted residence district.
 Owners on the east side of Summit did not participate.

 More than 1 million dollars in apartment construction will be started between Thirty-eighth street and Valentine road when the original restrictions in the Roanoke district expire January 1.
 In the office of three firms alone are plans for thirty structures, ranging from 6-apartment flats to 30-apartment kitchenette buildings.
 These multi-family buildings will drive a wedge between the east and west parts of the Roanoke district.
 Also the prospective development emphasizes the foresight displayed by the Roanoke home owners west of Summit street who some months ago banded together and bought up all the vacant lots beyond Summit road.
-They also bought the corners at Valentine Road and Summit street, regarding this as the entrance to their district.– Kansas City Star, Dec.
-3, 1922 In Flats, One Million
+They also bought the corners at Valentine Road and Summit street, regarding this as the entrance to their district.

 One of the earliest homes built on the block was 3681 Madison, at the northeast corner of Madison and 37th.
 Census records show the earliest owner as A.A.
 (Andrew) Tribble, a real estate man, in 1910.
 By 1918, the home had sold to W. C. Helmers, secretary of the Helmers Manufacturing Company.
 The Helmers advertised throughout the 1920s for a cook and other household workers.
 By 1940, the home had been occupied by Mr. and Mrs. Lloyd Jones, who donated their collection of 2,440 ‘Liberty head’ nickels to invest in defense savings bonds.

-Perhaps among the best-know residents of the block were C.H.
+Perhaps among the best-known residents of the block were C.H.
 (Charles) and Rose Burkey, who lived in the two-story English-style home at 827 Valentine.
 They owned the Summit Theater at 17th and Summit, and Charles was well-known as the president of the West Side Community Improvement District and the independent theater owners.
-Rose won numerous prizes from the Kansas City Garden Association for her landscaping of the yard of their home, and after Charles’ death she ran the theater.
+Rose won numerous prizes from the Kansas City Garden Association for her landscaping of the yard of their home, and after Charles’ death, she ran the theater.
 She died in 1946.

 The 1920 census finds Henry Massman, president of the Massman Construction Company, settled in with his family at 3663 Madison.
 Massman had started his career as a bricklayer on Arthur Stillwell’s railroad and worked on levees and bridge projects before starting his company.
-Next door at 3669 was the home of Charles Carroll, a vice-president of Kansas City Life Insurance.
-The Carroll’s moved south to 58th and Summit in 1925, putting their spacious nine-room home with a third floor maid’s room, on the market.
+Next door at 3669 was the home of Charles Carroll, a vice president of Kansas City Life Insurance.
+The Carrolls moved south to 58th and Summit in 1925, putting their spacious nine-room home with a third-floor maid’s room on the market.

-The slideshow below shows the rest of the homes of the block as they looked in 1940.
+The photos below show the rest of the homes on the block as they looked in 1940.

 Here are the census records from 1910 to 1930 showing the new residents who came to live there over those decades: